Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Computation of the Optimal Control

+\begin{theorem} The optimal solution to the convex problem \eqref{opt:mean-covar}, if it exists, is the same as the optimal solution to the covariance steering problem formulated at the end of Section \ref{sec:prob}.
+If either optimal solution does not exist, neither does the other. \end{theorem}

-The cost function \eqref{opt:non-convex_cost} can be further decomposed into $J = J_{\Sigma}(\Sigma_{k}, U_k) + J_{\mu}(\mu_k, v_k)$, where
+The cost function \eqref{opt:mean-covar_cost} can be further decomposed into $J = J_{\Sigma}(\Sigma_{k}, U_k, Y_k) + J_{\mu}(\mu_k, v_k)$, where

 Since there is no coupling, the two optimization problems of $J_{\mu}$ and $J_{\Sigma}$ can be treated separately.
-The optimization of $J_{\mu}$ subject to the constraint \eqref{opt:non-convex_mu} is trivial and can even be solved analytically \cite{okamoto2018optimal}.
-We, therefore, focus solely on the optimization of $J_{\Sigma}$ subject to \eqref{opt:non-convex_sigma}.
-This problem is non-convex because of the nonlinear term $U_k \Sigma_k^{-1} U_k\t$ appearing in both the cost function \eqref{opt:non-convex_cost} and the constraint \eqref{opt:non-convex_sigma}.
-To this end, we propose the following relaxation:
+The optimization of $J_{\mu}$ subject to the constraint \eqref{opt:mean-covar_mu} and the boundary condition \eqref{opt:mean-covar_meanbdr} is the mean steering subproblem of \eqref{opt:mean-covar}, which is straighforward and can even be solved analytically~\cite{okamoto2018optimal}.
+We therefore focus solely on the optimization of $J_{\Sigma}$ subject to \eqref{opt:mean-covar_sigma}, \eqref{opt:mean-covar_V}, and \eqref{opt:mean-covar_covrbdr}, which is an SDP and will be referred to as the covariance steering subproblem of \eqref{opt:mean-covar}.